Apollointhehouse/Raywire/README.md

 ## License
-Raywire is licensed under the MIT License.
+Raywire is licensed under the Apache 2.0 License.
 See the LICENSE file for details.